AszAr1/ToDoListProject/planning_trash/plan.md

 Backend:
 -
-1. Create authorization with jwt
+1. Create a basic CRUD for user(role etc.)
-2. Create a basic CRUD for user(role etc.)
+2. Create authorization with jwt
-3. Create a basic CRUD for Project
+3. Create a basic CRUD for Project(sl)
-4. Create a basic CRUD for tasks
+4. Create a basic CRUD for tasks (sl)
-5. Create a basic CRUD for subtasks(has relation with tasks)
+5. Create a basic CRUD for subtasks(has relation with tasks) (sl)

 Frontend:
 -